henriquetruta/hybrid-k8s-federation/README.md

   name: local
 ```

+NOTE: You can also update this using `kubectl config`.

 ## Debugging

 When some error happens, the best way to see what's going on is to search the `federation-controller-manager` logs.
 It is run in a pod inside the master node of the cluster that runs the `federation control plane`.
 In my case, it's on the us-east region.